dvlpp/sharp/docs/entities_list.md

 - first we define columns of the list.
 Notice that the key of each column (`picture`, `name`, `age` and `height`) is an attribute of our giraffe object: that's the default, and it's necessary unless you provide a column renderer (see below), to allow Sharp to grab the value.
 For each, we indicate :
 	- a column `header` value: pretty obvious.
 	- optional `sortable` and `renderer` attribute: we'll get to that below.
 	- a `width`: this is expressed in the Twitter Bootstrap way...
-Lets just say you have 12 units to allocate.
+Lets just say you have **10 units** to allocate.
 - then we have 4 optional parameters: in fact, they are all set to false, so we can get rid of them, but as you can imagine we're going to change those values.

 OK, let's see: